Manuals

 Clearly label or color cables and ports with e.g.:

-Provide clear Dante device names.
-Remember Dante uses names for subscriptions.
-Changing names might break the subscription.
+Always provide clear Dante device names.
+Remember that Dante uses names for subscriptions, so changing names might break the subscription.

 Use VLANs for Separation